typingtrex/Shortest-Possible-Path/README.md

 1.  **IMPORT**:

-- Go to your code editor and open the file, where you'd like to use the function shortestPossiblePath.
+- Go to your code editor and open the file where you'd like to use the function shortestPossiblePath.
 - Import the function by adding the line below:

         from <PATH TO FILE> import shortestPossiblePath